santhosh0000000/SAP-HDFS-ORC/README.md

 Necessary libraries for working with Spark and datasets are imported.
 Class Declaration:

-A class named SPARK_ORC is defined.
+A class named DataINTG is defined.
 Main Method:

 The main method is the entry point when this class is executed.